 Developed by the Children’s Bureau, this is a practical guide for strengthening child welfare systems.
 It describes a process for exploring problems in child welfare, developing interventions, building evidence about their effectiveness, integrating effective interventions into routine child welfare practice, and continually improving on their delivery.
 The framework is designed to promote better integration of evaluation with program and policy decision-making and to encourage stronger partnerships between child welfare stakeholders.

+Federal, State, and Local Spending to Address Child Abuse and Neglect in SFY 2012.
 This report, prepared by Child Trends, presents findings from the most recent iteration of the biennial survey of state child welfare agencies (the 8th), which examined federal, state, and local child welfare expenditures in state fiscal year (SFY) 2012.

 The National Technical Assistance and Evaluation Center for Systems of Care, established by the Children’s Bureau, developed a series of action briefs on key leadership topics for administrators and program managers responsible for systems change initiatives.
 These action briefs highlight key findings from the leadership study, share lessons learned by Systems of Care grantees, and outline key steps for initiative leaders to advance systems and organizational change.